 Nass River sockeye returns are forecasted to be slightly below the 20-year average with an expected Total Return to Canada (TRTC) of 454,000.
 The TRTC was announced yesterday at 262,000 sockeyes.
 Add Alaska Sockeye of 50,000 ?
 (20% of total return for recent 10 year period) for 310,000 – my guess is that it will eventually be lower.

-So, my plan is to open D4for 10 to 15 hours.
+So, my plan is to open D4 on Sunday for 10 to 15 hours.
 We have about 11,000 sockeye to harvest in 4 more potential openings .
 We are in continual discussion with our Canadian counterparts and are watching the Tyee Test Fishery closely.
-The plan after will depend on how our AAH performs, Canadian returns and Alaskan Catches.
+The plan after July 16 will depend on how our AAH performs, Canadian returns and Alaskan Catches.

 Tuesday, July 11, 2017